sensemore/code.sensemore.io/docs/duck.md

 </tr>
 </table>

-:exclamation: Changing Duck's sensor configuration will cause Duck to restart
+:exclamation: Changing Duck’s sensor configuration will trigger a restart of the device.

 <table>
 <tr>